 Once you have all the supplies ready, fill each container with 2-3 inches of moistened potting mix or seed starting mix.
 Make sure it is evenly distributed throughout the container before adding any fertilizer or compost if desired.
 Then sprinkle a few echinacea seeds over the top of each container and lightly press them into the soil surface using your fingertips or a cutlery handle for best results.
 Finally, cover each container with its lid and place it outside in an area exposed to the elements.

-Once you see signs of life emerging from beneath the soil surface, remove the lids from the containers to increase air circulation around the plants while still protecting them from harsh winds and other elements, such as snowfall, when possible.
+Once you see signs of life emerging from beneath the soil surface, prop open the lids from the containers to increase air circulation around the plants while still protecting them from harsh elements.

 Gardening can be a great way to get outside and enjoy nature, while also providing you with beautiful flowers or tasty vegetables.
 To winter sow echinacea, there are a few supplies that you will need.